Lower bounds for adiabatic quantum algorithms by quantum speed limits: Final Hamiltonian of type-I

-From the expression of the formula for $T^{\,}_{\mathrm{inf}}$ (\ref{eq: minimal runtime for projector Hamiltonian}), it is clear that in order to reproduce the correct optimal runtime of the Deutsch-Jozsa algorithm, the overlap $\left| \langle\Phi^{\,}_{1}|\Phi^{\,}_{0}\rangle \right|^2$ should be independent of $N$.
-In light of this, the final state (\ref{eq: final state adiabatic DJ Das}) should be modified.
-Exactly this modification has been carried out in Ref.\ \cite{Wei06} by replacing the final state of Eq.\ (\ref{eq: final state adiabatic DJ Das}) with the one which is more symmetric in amplitudes,
+From the general expression of $T^{\,}_{\mathrm{inf}}$ [Eq.\ (\ref{eq: minimal runtime for projector Hamiltonian})], it is clear that in order to reproduce the correct optimal runtime of the Deutsch-Jozsa algorithm, the overlap $\left| \langle\Phi^{\,}_{1}|\Phi^{\,}_{0}\rangle \right|^2$ should be independent of $N$.
+In light of this, the final state [Eq.\ (\ref{eq: final state adiabatic DJ Das})] should be modified.
+Exactly this modification has been carried out in Ref.\ \cite{Wei06} by replacing the final state of Eq.\ (\ref{eq: final state adiabatic DJ Das}) with the one which is more symmetric in amplitudes:

 Upon using Eqs.\ (\ref{eq: initial state with uniform superposition}) and (\ref{eq: final state adiabatic DJ WY}), the overlap $\left| \langle\Phi^{\,}_{1}|\Phi^{\,}_{0}\rangle \right|^2$ reads